Skip to content

 What is a suicide life insurance policy clause?

-Most UK life insurance policies will include a ‘suicidal death clause’ which states the terms and conditions for a payout after a death due to suicide.
+Most UK life insurance policies will include a ‘suicide clause’ which states the terms and conditions for a payout after a death due to suicide.

-Most will only pay out if the suicide or self-inflicted injury happened 12 or 24 months after the policy started.
+Most will only pay out if the suicide or self-inflicted injury happened at least 12 to 24 months after the policy started.
 This is referred to as a ‘waiting period’ or ‘exclusion period’.

 By including this clause, insurers hope to reduce the financial incentive for someone to take their own life in the hope of triggering a life insurance payout for their family.

-How do life insurance companies access suicide claims?
+How do life insurance companies handle suicide claims?

 In most cases of a sudden death, there will be an investigation by a coroner, who may ask for a post-mortem or hold an inquest.
 The coroner may then conclude that the death came as a result of suicide or intentional and serious self-injury.

-However, some insurers reserve the right to ignore any coroner ruling and decide in “reasonable opinion” that the insured person took their own life.
-To do this the insurer will consider the method and timing of the death, any documentation left by the deceased or anyone else, and the evidence available from the time and location of the death.
+However, some insurers reserve the right to ignore any coroner ruling and decide in their 'reasonable opinion' that the insured person took their own life.
+To do this, the insurer will consider the method and timing of the death, any documentation left by the deceased or others, and the evidence available from the time and location of the death.

 If the insurer decides that suicide occurred during the exclusion period, the claim will not be paid.

 Beyond the exclusion period, life insurance companies assess claims involving suicide in the same way they assess all other claims.
-This means they will look at the cause of death and any pre-existing conditions the policyholder declared when they took out the policy.
+They will look at the cause of death, any pre-existing conditions the policyholder declared when they took out the policy and the policy terms.

 Do mental health conditions affect life insurance?